Rob-24-ai/dailyco-camera-3-18-25/README.md

 2. Displays a live video feed from both **rear (environment-facing)** and **front (user-facing)** cameras of a mobile device
 3. Provides comprehensive error handling for situations like permission denial or unsupported browsers
 4. Includes UI enhancements with status messages and camera control buttons
-5. Supports AI-powered multimodal interaction with camera feed analysis and voice conversation
+5. Features picture-in-picture functionality to capture and display images
 6. Applies proper mirroring for front-facing camera for natural user experience

 ## Technical Requirements